Defining A Tornado, How It Is Formed, And Its Main Characteristics

 What Is A Tornado?

-A tornado is a funnel-shaped fast rotating column of air that forms at the base of a storm cloud and extends to the ground.
-It is characterized by an intense low-pressure center surrounded by rotating high velocities winds.
-It typically develops in a supercell with strong up and downdrafts.
+A tornado is defined as a funnel-shaped, fast-rotating column of air that forms at the base of a storm cloud and extends to the ground.
+It is characterized by a strong low-pressure center surrounded by rotating high-velocities winds.
+It typically forms in a supercell with strong up- and downdrafts.

 Although they can occur anywhere across the world, the central plains of the United States experience an unusually high concentration of tornadoes every year in a region commonly known as Tornado Alley.